New Jersey Institute of Technology

 NJIT offers 51 undergraduate (Bachelor of Science/Arts) majors and 71 graduate (Masters and PhD) programs.
 Via its Honors College, it also offers professional programs in Healthcare and Law in collaboration with nearby institutions including Rutgers Medical School and Seton Hall Law School.
 Cross-registration with Rutgers University-Newark which borders its campus is also available.
 NJIT is classified among the "R1: Doctoral Universities – Very high research activity".
-It operates several off-campus facilities including the Big Bear Solar Observatory, home of the Goode Solar Telescope; the Owens Valley Radio Observatory (both in California); and a suite of automated observatories across Antarctica, South America and the U.S.
+It operates several off-campus facilities including the Big Bear Solar Observatory, home of the Goode Telescope; the Owens Valley Radio Observatory (both in California); and a suite of automated observatories across Antarctica, South America and the U.S.

 NJIT is a member of the Sea grant and Space grant research consortia.
 It has participated in the McNair Scholars Program since 1999.
-NJIT is a designated Asian American Native American Pacific Islander serving institution (AANAPISI) and a designated Hispanic-serving institution (HSI).
+NJIT is a designated Asian American Native American Pacific Islander serving institution and a designated Hispanic-serving institution.

 History

 Founding

 The New Jersey Institute of Technology has a history dating back to the 19th century.
 Originally introduced from Essex County, New Jersey, on March 24, 1880, and revised with input from the Newark Board of Trade in 1881, an act of the New Jersey State Legislature drew up a contest to determine which municipality would become home to the state's urgently needed technical school.
 The challenge was straightforward: the state would stake "at least $3,000 and not more than $5,000" and the municipality that matched the state's investment would earn the right to establish the new school.